 A simple solution for these crops is to consider using YaraVita CROPLIFT PRO a broad spectrum foliar feed containing a good balance of NPK to give an immediate boost to tired leaves.
 YaraVita CROPLIFT PRO as a foliar feed will not impact overall N calculations.
 As a targeted leaf feed it is further unlikely to change the flavour of the remaining berries as they come ripe for picking.
 A macro N input should be avoided at this point in time as the strawberry crop is expected to enter dormancy in autumn.
 With a dose of macro N its likely the plant will be too vegetative to begin the dormancy process and would most likely be damaged by November frosts.
 For this reason YaraVita CROPLIFT PRO offers the best solution for maintaining final strawberry harvests while boosting plant health just prior to dormancy at the end of the year.

-The end of season is fast approaching, there is a significant benefit to planning an end of season soil or substright analysis.
+The end of the season is fast approaching, there is a significant benefit to planning an end of season soil or substrate analysis.
 This should be considered as it offers the grower two separate opportunities to understand what is going on in the bag.

-Firstly, when this result is compared to the earlier soil and leaf analysis, the fertigation manger can see what nutrients have been used up by the crop and what nutrients may still be left within the bag.
-This would allow for fine tuning of the following years ratio’s to limit next years build up.
-Secondly the information when combined with next year’s start test, will allow the grower to see what has happened over the winter period.
+Firstly, when this result is compared to the earlier soil and leaf analysis, the fertigation manager can see what nutrients have been used up by the crop and what nutrients may still be left within the bag.
+This would allow for fine-tuning of the following year's ratio’s to limit next years build up.
+Secondly, the information when combined with next year’s start test, will allow the grower to see what has happened over the winter period.
 Though plants remain dormant, the bags are often watered by the weather and an element of residual salts and minerals may be washed out of the bag.
 Combining this to the following years fertigation allows the grower the opportunity to aim to start the main crop year with as close to a clean bag as possible.

-Late season soil or substright analysis can be made with Yara Analytical Services.
+Late season soil or substrate analysis can be made with Yara Analytical Services.

 Strawberry production will be in the final parts of picking at this time.
 Iron deficiency can normally be observed at this time on the leaf as the plant is giving most of its resources to fruit production.
 Iron deficiency takes time.
-In sever cases a foliar feed like YaraVita FERLEAF 100 can be applied to relieve the situation.
-For crops which will be kept through the winter and given the reduction in NPK inputs late summer into early autumn is a good timing to fertigate iron into both the bag and plant as they grow down into winter.
-Filling the strawberry plants with Iron now like YaraTera Rexolin Q15 a chelated product, releases the need to do so in the early part of next year when the fertigation can concentrate on nitrogen and low PK inputs though an A/B system without the complication of iron in the system.
+In severe cases a foliar feed like YaraVita FERLEAF 100 can be applied to relieve the situation.
+For crops that will be kept through the winter and given the reduction in NPK inputs late summer into early autumn is good timing to fertigate iron into both the bag and plant as they grow down into winter.
+Filling the strawberry plants with Iron now like YaraTera Rexolin Q15 a chelated product releases the need to do so in the early part of next year when the fertigation can concentrate on nitrogen and low PK inputs through an A/B system without the complication of iron in the system.

 After a wet winter, with heavy rainfall following flooding from last autumn, both soil and many pots grown fruit plants have been under saturated conditions for all the winter.
-The three-week forecast for the UK moving forward is less rainfall than previous years but some rain is still expected and the start of season is looking dry and slightly windier than normal.
+The three-week forecast for the UK moving forward is less rainfall than previous years but some rain is still expected and the start of the season is looking dry and slightly windier than normal.
 Given the weather outlook, the application of foliar fed calcium would be advantageous.

 In grape and cherry crops in a high-water year, fruit issues are seen with ‘splitting’ in the fruit after fruit swell pre full ripening.
 This issue in both crops is caused by the same physiological condition of too much water uptake and lack of calcium uptake.
 Calcium is a key nutrient for strong leaf and fruit growth, its key component of cell walls.

-As discussed above, this year crops will need foliar application to support nutrient uptake reliving root pressure.
+As discussed above, this year crops will need a foliar application to support nutrient uptake reliving root pressure.
 The coverage of leaf needed to be uniform to aid efficacy and more importantly reduce deposits building up, blocking photosynthesis.
-All YaraVita foliar feeds are tested and formulated thoroughly to make sure they perform through the application machinery and upon contact with leaf spread uniformly, with no build up.
+All YaraVita foliar feeds are tested and formulated thoroughly to make sure they perform through the application machinery and upon contact with leaf spread uniformly, with no build-up.
 This has been demonstrated in on cherry using the Yara foliar feed of YaraVita STOPIT.